julietshen/tx-sandbox/hasher-matcher-actioner/review-tool/PROJECT_NOTES.md

    - Show active filters visually to improve user understanding of current view

 3. **Next.js App Router Best Practices**
-   - Keep client-side functionality clearly separated with 'use client' directives
+   - Keep client-side functionality clearly separated with 'use client' directives at the top of files
    - Consider server-side vs. client-side rendering implications early in component design
    - Use layout components strategically to avoid duplicate code
    - Implement page transitions and loading states for better user experience